-We are surrounded by people who don’t get it about Jesus and feel threatened or bored by his demands.
-When the church brings in its net it is a mixed catch.
+We are surrounded by people who don’t “get it” about Jesus and feel threatened or bored by his demands.
+That’s not OK, but it is realisitc.
+When the church brings in its net, it is a mixed catch.

-I don’t think we are “ashore” yet, as the Lord ended His story.
-So I am sailing through time with a lot of God’s beloved creatures, mixed up with people who resist and wonder why I’m trying not to resist with them.
+I don’t think we are “ashore” yet.
+The Lord ended His story looking into the future.
+So things are not all sorted yet.
+I am sailing through time with a lot of God’s beloved, unfinished creatures.
+I am mixed up with people who resist and wonder why I’m trying not to resist with them.
 Soon the net will be full and brought to shore.
-Until then I’m in a mixed bag, “fish of every kind.”
+Until then I’m in a mixed bag, fin to fin with “fish of every kind.”
 The final judge of what gets thrown out is God, not me.